Lanzarote Itinerary: How to Plan a 3 or 4 Day Lanzarote Road Trip

 Have dinner back in Arrecife.

-Stroll along Parque Jose Ramirez Cerda and cross the river to Castillo de San Gabriel to watch the sunset.
+Stroll along Parque Jose Ramirez Cerda and cross the river to Castillo de San Gabriel to watch the sunset (one of my favorite sunset spots in the city!).

-If you have any time left before dinner, check out the Church of San Ginés and the wonderful art collection at Casa De La Cultura Agustín de la Hoz, which stays open until 8 PM.
+If you have any time left before dinner, you could check out the Church of San Ginés and the wonderful art collection at Casa De La Cultura Agustín de la Hoz, which actually stays open rather late — until 8 PM.

-Day 2 of Your Lanzarote Itinerary: Parque Natural de los Volcanes and Timanfaya
+Day 2: Parque Natural de los Volcanes and Timanfaya

-If you don’t want to explore the natural parks by yourself, you can also join a guided tour.
+If you don’t want to explore the natural parks by yourself, you can also join a guided tour which will show you all the highlights and can be convenient if you want a form of transport within the park since you can’t bring your own car.

-Several tours are available year-round, like the half-day Timanfaya National Park Volcanic Craters Tour or the full-day Tour of Timanfaya National Park Area.
+You can book for a half-day Timanfaya National Park Volcanic Craters Tour, or the full-day Tour of Timanfaya National Park Area.

 Follow the Ruta de los Volcanes.

-Like all the artist’s creations, it aims to combine nature and man-made design effortlessly, so that one flows right into the other without breaking form.
+Like all the artist’s creations, it aims to combine both natural elements and manmade design choices effortlessly — with the goal that one flows right into the other, without breaking form.

-While admittedly, the restaurant isn’t known for the best food in Lanzarote, it still offers a one-of-a-kind dining experience.
+While admittedly, the restaurant isn’t known for having the best food in Lanzarote (the volcanic heat part, while cool, is a bit of a gimmick), it still offers a one-of-a-kind dining experience that is worth it, especially since there aren’t a ton of other restaurants in the area.

-From the visitor center, you can set off on the Ruta de los Volcanes bus tour.
+From the visitor center, you can set off on the Ruta de los Volcanes bus tour if you haven’t already selected a different Timanfaya guided tour.

 If you want to explore the Timanfaya National Park by camel instead, you’ll need to drive to the Echadero de Camellos.

-The camel ride lasts around 30 minutes and will allow you to see the stunning landscape up close on camelback!
+The camel ride lasts around 30 minutes and will allow you to see the stunning landscape up close on camelback — just be warned that only a true sadist would describe a camel ride as anything close to ‘comfortable’, as I learned from my disastrous Sahara desert camel ride!

-The landscape here is all sorts of colors, ranging from reddish-brown to gray to yellowish-beige, creating a unique rainbow palette of colors.
+The landscape here is all sorts of colors, ranging from reddish-brown to gray to yellowish-beige, creating a unique rainbow palette of colors that has to be seen to be believed.
+It’s like Peru’s “Rainbow Mountain” in miniature… and with far less climbing and altitude issues to deal with along the way.

 Marvel at the beautiful Charco Verde.